7 STEPS TO EASILY WRITING

 Let everyone have a copy of the curriculum in hand.
 Then, together, write the dates in the margin and who will be teaching both Sunday and mid-week so that everyone will know.

-4. MAKE SURE EACH SUNDAY CLASS & MIDWEEK CLASS TEACHES &/OR REINFORCE THE SAME BIBLE LESSON OR TRUTH.
+4. MAKE SURE EACH SUNDAY CLASS & MIDWEEK CLASS TEACHES &/OR REINFORCES THE SAME BIBLE LESSON OR TRUTH.

 - Previous weeks of Daily Bible Reading covers what will be taught Sunday A.M. in a structured situation.

-- Wednesday night will reinforce Sunday A.M.’s class in a fun, non-structured, active hearing, set-up.
+- The midweek night will reinforce Sunday A.M.’s class in a fun, non-structured, active hearing, set-up.

 - Helps the team’s communication between Sunday and Wednesday.